Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 Before Gates Open

-Discuss with your team to have a gameplan.
-Outlaw Rogue is a specialization that is often played in setup comps and that means you and your team need to agree on who to control and who to kill before the game begins, and you need to know who will use their offensive cooldowns first.
-Wasting an entire go because you did not plan and broke eachother's crowd control can make you lose the game.
+Discuss with your team to have a game plan.
+Outlaw Rogue is a specialization often played in setup comps.
+You and your team need to agree on who to control and who to kill before the game begins.
+You need to know who will use their offensive cooldowns first.
+Wasting an entire go because you did not plan and broke each other's crowd control can make you lose the game.

 Apply Wound Poison and